talhamuhammadashraf/native_features/instructions.md

 ----------------------------------------------------------------
 Our design "guide":
 ----------------------------------------------------------------
+The overall flow of how we render a component looks like this:
+App.js --> Feature.Container --> Feature.Composition --> Feature.Component (majority of your work will be here).
 There is an example "MyFeatureExample" that shows how all of this gets implemented.

-The overall flow of how we render a component looks like this:
-App.js --> Feature.Container --> Feature.Composition --> Feature.Component (majority of your work will be here)
+0. Checkout a branch
+    git checkout -b myFeatureBranchName
+    git push origin myFeatureBranchName

-1. The highest level entry point to a feature should be the "container" (filename _____.Container.js).
+1. The highest level entry point to your feature should be the "container" (filename _____.Container.js).
 This is where we hardcode sample values and sample callbacks (i.e. ()=>console.log()) for the components and then they get passed down as props.
 2. There is a "composition" file where local state and lifecycle logic should be held (filename ____.Composition.js).
 This might not be needed in all cases, in which case just leave it and have it render the ____.Component component
 3. There is a "component" file that is a functional component (i.e. not a class, filename ___.Component.js).
 This is where